Using the "Like" Operator in the Salesforce Connector

 Using the Like Operator

 If you would like to use the "Like" operator in your Salesforce Connector to find similar or closely matched records to what a user has submitted in a form, you can do so.
-However, if the LIKE operator is not functioning as needed for your particular use case (i.e. it's not finding the records you want it to) you might need to make a slight configuration change

-Provided you have used 3 percent signs surrounding your alias (as shown in the image above), the Like operator will find any value that contains the value entered in the form response.
+Provided you have used 3 percent signs surrounding your alias (as shown in the image above), the "Like" operator will find any value that contains the value entered in the form response.

 For example, if tfa_1 is your first name field (as shown in the image above), and you had a first name stored in Salesforce as "Michael", a form response of "Mich" would match with "Michael".